Disability (Handicap)

 Visitability:

-Making single family homes “visitable” by those with disabilities or mobility limits.
+Movement to make single family homes “visitable” by those with disabilities or mobility limits.

 • FHCCI Resources: